ed-kung/CSUN-Econ-433/docs/labs/lab06.md

 - Hint: You should start by copy and pasting the original script, then making the necessary modifications

 - Show me your script and output to receive your grade and be dismissed.
-If you aren't able to complete the assignment in class, you can upload the script to the Lab 06 Script assignment.

 ---